dbpedia/databus/docs/uniquesellingpoints.md

 * concepts were inspired by solid frameworks such as Maven, Git/Github, Linked Data, Steam
 * License URLs are mapped to [Dalicc](https://dalicc.net) to make them machine-understandable (see [Roadmap](roadmap.md))
 * Mappings are collected centrally to transform data and can be re-used (see [Roadmap](roadmap.md))
-* Additional metadata is computed by re-usable apps called Mods, which detect compression and format (TrueType Mod), count triples and statistics (VOID Mod), online checks (OnlineCheck Mod), syntax and encoding analysis.
+* Additional metadata is computed by reusable apps called Mods, which detect compression and format (TrueType Mod), count triples and statistics (VOID Mod), online checks (OnlineCheck Mod), syntax and encoding analysis.
 * We envision a lot more smart Mods that provide a new class of applications built on Databus metadata, such as data search, classifying data with ontologies and contextualization, automatic patching/repair and automatic selection of data to train AI.

 ## Low-code Application Deployment